AndypSheridan/hyperCube/README.md

 * The player character jumps through a press of the spacebar or a screen tap on mobile devices.
 Upon jumping the player character executes a perfect 360 degree jump.
 * For every 10 blocks that are successfully jumped, the speed of the black monoliths increases.
 * The player scores a point for every obsatcle that is successfully cleared.
-* As it is an endless jumper, the goal is to score the highest on the leaderboard.
+* As it is an endless jumper, the goal is to score highest on the leaderboard.
 * If the player achieves a top 5 high score they are prompted to enter their name in the leaderboard.

 <br>